Chamalfernando/C-STL_Works/Readme.md

 #### > make run

-##### This command will run the executable file which was created in the earlier step, and it will prompt any error if there is a compile time error while compiling.
+##### This command will run the executable file which was created in the earlier step, and it will prompt any error while running the executable.

 #### > make clean

-##### This command will clean the "build" directory which includes all the intermediate object files which are unnecessary for this project.
+##### This command will clean the "build" directory which includes all the intermediate object files which are unnecessary for this project in this case.

 #### > make remove